ESDA-Spatial/Map_2020_2021/README.md

 R
 The data is located under the folder data\R.

-The python notebook file is located under the analysis folder with the name .
-We have been experimenting some issues with the script so it is higlhy recommended that you copy and paste the code lines into your R environment and recreate the map.
+The python notebook file is located under the analysis folder with the name Interactive Mapping.ipynb.
+We have been experiencing some issues with the script so it is highly recommended that you copy and paste the code lines into your R environment and recreate the map.